dpnt23/code-challenge-frontend/src/problem2/README.md

 - **Token Prices**: `https://interview.switcheo.com/prices.json`
 - **Token Icons**: `https://raw.githubusercontent.com/Switcheo/token-icons/main/tokens/{SYMBOL}.svg`

-## Cách sử dụng
+## How to Use

-1. Chọn token bạn muốn gửi (You pay)
+1. Select the token you want to send (You pay)
-2. Chọn token bạn muốn nhận (You receive)
+2. Select the token you want to receive (You receive)
-3. Nhập số lượng muốn swap
-4. Xem tỷ giá tự động được tính toán
+3. Enter the amount you want to swap
+4. View the automatically calculated exchange rate
-5. Click "CONFIRM SWAP" để thực hiện swap
+5. Click "CONFIRM SWAP" to execute the swap
-6. Sử dụng nút swap (↕) để đổi chiều
+6. Use the swap button (↕) to swap direction
-7. Sử dụng nút "MAX" để chọn số tiền tối đa
+7. Use the "MAX" button to select maximum amount
+8. Click the ⚙️ icon (Settings) to customize slippage and deadline

+## Features Detail

+### Auto-refresh Prices
+Prices automatically reload every 30 seconds to ensure exchange rates are always up to date.

+### Mock Balances
+Each token has a mock balance based on its value:
+- High value tokens (>$100): 0-10 tokens
+- Medium value tokens ($10-$100): 0-100 tokens
+- Low value tokens ($1-$10): 0-1000 tokens
+- Very low value tokens (<$1): 0-10000 tokens

+### Settings Modal
+- **Slippage Tolerance**: Choose from 0.1%, 0.5%, 1% or custom (0-50%)
+- **Transaction Deadline**: Maximum time for transaction (1-60 minutes)